baumblatt/node-red-contrib-crypto-js/README.md

 # node-red-contrib-crypto-js
 Node-RED nodes using CryptoJS to encrypt and decrypt messages

+# Install
+npm install node-red-contrib-crypto-js

 # Sample Flows
 ![SampleFlows](samples/flows.jpg)

+You can have access to this sample flows on `samples/flows.json` file.

 # CryptoJS
 > JavaScript library of crypto standards.